ResNET FAQ

 Nexus Player

-Nexus players are able to connect to the ResNET WiFi network using your MyMRU authentication credentials.
+Nexus Players can connect directly to ResNET WiFi using your MyMRU credentials.

 Other Smart Home Devices